 Destinations

-Peloponnese, the island of Pelops, is the southernmost part of the Balkan Peninsula.
-It looks like a plane tree leaf and that is why it was formerly called “Morias”.
-It has dry climate on the east, cold, snow and rich vegetation in its central and mountainous parts and rain and heat on the west.
+The Peloponnese, meaning the “island of Pelops”, is the southernmost part of mainland Greece and the Balkan Peninsula.
+This mulberry leaf-shaped land has a dry climate on the east, cold, snow and rich vegetation at its central part and mountainous zones, rain and heat on the west.

 The landscape of Peloponnese